 Do you ever feel bogged down in the nitty-gritty of every tiny detail at board meetings?
 Does the conversation feel like its going around and around in circles?
 Do you ever hear your CEO use the words “micro-managing” and “over controlling”?
 Well, it could be because your board is too concerned with the operational issues of the organisation; when really they should be focused on the more important strategic matters.

-A recent study conducted by McKinsey & Co. of more than 770 directors from both public and private companies across a range of industries (including not-for-profits) around the world identified that the majority of boards do not spend enough time focusing on the strategic issues facing their organisation.
+A study conducted by McKinsey & Co. of more than 770 directors from both public and private companies across a range of industries (including not-for-profits) around the world identified that the majority of boards do not spend enough time focusing on the strategic issues facing their organisation.

 Directors who report having a high performing board said that their boards are more ‘forward-looking’ and focus more on strategic issues such as analysing what drives value, debating alternative strategies, and evaluating the allocation of resources.
 This, of course, is in addition to ensuring the basics of compliance, reviewing financial reports, and assessing portfolio diversification are covered.

 In fact, these higher-performing board members invested an extra eight workdays a year on strategy.

 I’ve found that the lack of strategic focus by boards can be linked to the fact that many directors find it difficult to identify precisely what constitutes a ‘strategic issue’.